|left to right, Maria, brother Alessandro and sister Lauretta|

 in Central High School and when that became too much

-for him, he took a job as a person who watched the pressure
+for him, he took a job watching the pressure

 gauges on steam boilers to make sure they didn’t explode.